UplandsDynamic/simple-photo-management/README.md

 - ~~Automated display of tag suggestions (based on real-time character matching & most used) when adding IPTC tags to an image~~ [Complete]
 - Enhancement of `clean` to facilitate deletion of processed image files & thumbnails (rather just database entries) when origin image no longer exists
 - Tag suggestions based on facial recognition
+- Expose switching between `light` and `dark` modes on the UI rather than requiring setting of environment variable
+- Remove tags from the used-tag list if no longer used for any images

 ## Support